Jopyth/MMM-Remote-Control/tests/README.md

 ### Medium-term (structural improvements)

 - [ ] **Raise coverage thresholds to 15-20%** – Once the above items land, bump thresholds in `package.json` `c8` config to actually guard the new coverage.

-- [ ] **Add one integration smoke test** – A minimal test that:
-  1. Starts the Express app
-  2. Sends one GET and one POST request
-  3. Asserts success responses

-  This catches wiring bugs without full E2E complexity.
-Could use `node:http` directly.

 - [ ] **Contract test for `/api/saves`** – Freeze the backup timestamp ordering behavior to catch regressions.